jansauer/ec2-start-stop-lambda/README.md

 If want to stick to the basics you can archive the same with the commands `aws cloudformation package` and `aws cloudformation deploy`.

+## Timezone

+You are able to set the TIMEZONE via the aws lambda Enviornment.
+The Timezone is implemented with the help of [Moment Timezon](https://momentjs.com/timezone/)

 ## Contributing

 Pull requests are always welcome.
 I'm grateful for any help or inspiration.